 In 2 previous articles, I have talked about how to make miniature walls and miniature water (streams, beaches, and waterfalls.)
-Today we are going to talk about miniature dollhouse flooring and how to make those DIY-style.
+Today we are going to talk about 4 different miniature dollhouse flooring ideas and how to make those DIY-style.

-To craft this miniature dollhouse flooring, you don’t need as many materials at all as in the miniature-water tutorial, so I hope that this time it will be a lot shorter 😉
+To craft this miniature dollhouse flooring, you don’t need as many materials at all as in the miniature-water tutorial, so I hope to guide you through these more fluently haha!

 Make a miniature cobblestone walkway using egg cartons and recycle/upcycle!
 A little walkthrough: